-The green illuminated vehicle ahead control indicator $rac{rac}$ displays in the speedometer when the system is detecting a vehicle in the driving path.
+The green illuminated vehicle ahead control indicator $rac{l}$ is displayed in the speedometer when the system detects a vehicle in the driving path.

 If this symbol does not display, or displays briefly, adaptive cruise control will not respond to vehicles ahead.